YiJiangFengYun/YiJiangFengYun.github.io/source/_posts/game_development-example_user_items.md

 ## Basics

 First, the game should has some basic types.
 I use typescript language to describe these types.
 The game has a root item types: money, cloth and clothes.
+Money is used to buy cloth and clothes.
+Cloth is material of clothes.
+Clothes has durability and is worn by the user.

 ```ts
 //ItemType is a top type of item.